-1. General principles

-.....
-Probation Board and the recognised Trade Unions agree it is in the interests of both the employer and employees to constitute a framework for the free exchange of views on matters affecting the interests of the probation board's employees.
-Such a body should meet on a regular basis in accordance with the Constitution set out below.
-It is also agreed that these arrangements should be supported by regular contact between the Board's senior managers and representatives of the recognised Trade Unions.
+1. Gene ral principles agree frame the probasis these Probation Board and the recognised Trade Unions it is in the interests of both the employer and employees to constitute a work for the free exchange of views on matters affecting the interests of robation board's employees.
+Such a body should meet on a regular in accordance with the Constitution set out below.
+It is also agreed that arrangements should be supported by regular contact between the it's senior managers and representatives of the recognised Trade is.
+2. Title ody shall be known as the Probation Board Negotiation and Consultative Committee (JNCC).
+3. Obje ets (a) It is mutually recognised that it is important for the preservation and promotion of efficiency and good industrial relations that the JNCC acts as a forum for consultation and, where appropriate, negotiation between the employer and the employers of the Probation Board. (b) All the business of the JNCC shall be conducted with due regard to, and in furtherance of, the probation board's Equal Opportunities and Anti-discrimination policies.
+4. Term s of reference (a) The terms of reference of the JNCC shall be: (i) To consult on any matters concerning existing practices or proposed changes which affect the employees of the (ii) To enter into negotiations in respect of those specific matters relating to the terms and conditions of employment of staff employed by the Probation Board.

-2. Title

-The body shall be known as the Probation Board Joint Negotiation and Consultative Committee (JNCC).

-3. Objects

-- (b) All the business of the JNCC shall be conducted with due regard to, and in furtherance of, the probation board's Equal Opportunities and Anti-discrimination policies.

-4. Terms of reference

-(a) The terms of reference of the JNCC shall be:

-- (ii) To enter into negotiations in respect of those specific matters relating to the terms and conditions of employment of staff employed by the Probation Board.
 These are: